sparkflows/sparkflows-docs/docs/azure/admin-guide/deploy-azure.rst

      - Ensure DNS and https certificates are set up
      - HTTPS certificate available

-Step 2 : Procure an VM and setup the Networking
+Step 2 : Procure a VM and setup the Networking
 ++++
 Setup VM with one of the recommended OS and Configure the Network Settings.